 Financial Management in the Cloud: Is It Right for Your Business?

-In my last post, we explored the pros and cons of SaaS as compared to the traditional software delivery model.
+In a previous post, we explored the pros and cons of SaaS as compared to the traditional software delivery model.
 Now, here are some proof points to help you make the decision about moving to the cloud.
 Start by asking your IT department what they’ve done with cloud services.
 What worked, and, more importantly, what didn't work?
 If there was a problem, was it about service levels?
 Cost negotiation?
 Or was the provider not good?
 What they learned can help the success of future projects.

 The second thing to consider is your governance model around acquisitions.
 Will you have to change your policies and your governance of IT procurement if you move to the cloud?
 Do you have to bring in other players besides IT, maybe a line of business, or is the governance model actually in the acquisition?
 Is there already a service provider you can leverage?